Maikel Garcia Preview, Player Props: Royals vs. Athletics

 Athletics Pitching Rankings

-- Athletics pitchers combine to surrender 169 total home runs at a rate of 1.4 per game (fifth-most in baseball).
+- Athletics pitchers combine to surrender 170 total home runs at a rate of 1.4 per game (fifth-most in the league).

-- Blackburn makes the start for the Athletics, his 14th of the season.
-He is 3-3 with a 4.09 ERA and 74 strikeouts in 72 2/3 innings pitched.
+- Jimenez will make his first start of the season for the Athletics.

-- His last time out was on Wednesday against the St. Louis Cardinals, when the right-hander tossed seven scoreless innings while allowing six hits.
+- The 29-year-old righty has pitched in relief nine times this season.

-- The 29-year-old has amassed an ERA of 4.09, with 9.2 strikeouts per nine innings, in 14 games this season.
-Opponents are hitting .289 against him.
+- In nine games this season, he has a 6.75 ERA and 4.5 strikeouts per nine innings, while opponents are hitting .185 against him.

 © 2023 Data Skrive.
 All rights reserved.